ABOUT ME

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 I’m a great place for you to tell a story and let your users know a little more about you.

 About.
-I'm Professor of Philosophy and a Founding Faculty and Co-Director of the Institute for Practical Ethics.
+I'm the Tata Chancellor's Professor of Philosophy and a Founding Faculty and Co-Director of the Institute for Practical Ethics.
+Other positions include: President, Philosophy of Science Association; Faculty, The John Bell Institute, Hvar, Croatia; the Tata Institute of Genetics & Society Executive Board; Director of SPLASH Philosophy.

 My main area of research and teaching is philosophy of science, ranging from the nature of time to various applied social and ethical issues.
 I obtained my Ph.D. from Rutgers University in 1997 with a dissertation on quantum mechanics and the direction of time.
-My CV.
+Here is my out-of-date CV.

 My book What Makes Time Special?
-(Oxford University Press, 2017) won the 2018 Lakatos Award and the 2022 Suppes Prize.
-Here are some reviews: Philosophy of Science, Philosophical Review, Metascience, BJPS, NDPR.
+(OUP 2017) won the 2018 Lakatos Award and the 2022 Suppes Prize.
+Some reviews: Philosophy of Science, Philosophical Review, Metascience, BJPS, NDPR.
 I've won the Chancellor's Associates Excellence Award twice, the 2018-19 Award in Research and the 2007-8 Award in Graduate Teaching.